bnelsj/stream_read_pair/README.md

 # stream sort pairs

-simple project to stream a sorted bam and return all the reads sorted by read-name within a window
+**A simple project to stream a sorted bam and return all the reads sorted by read-name within a window**

-there are two implementations:
+*There are two implementations:*

 1. stream_sort_pairs.py
   * a python implementation